BUILDING RELATABLE CHARACTERS IN BRAND STORYTELLING

 Even if we are thinking about more realistic characters, there’s still an element of mix-and-match.
 After all, real people are by far the most confusing mix of influences!

 What limitations does every character creator need to be aware of?

 The answer is simple: time, budget and groupthink.
 Time and budget are the bane of character designers and animators everywhere, because they limit what it’s reasonably possible to achieve.
 If one or the other is lacking, then a character may not come to life as completely as expected, because we’ve hit that technical wall.
 Groupthink, on the other hand, occurs when the project becomes too collaborative: too many cooks spoil the broth, and too many animators muddy the creative vision.
 We’ve learned that it’s best to let one (or at most, two) of our supremely talented animators take the creative lead.

-Characterization, when done right, can be the key to content creation success.
-Here at Nucco Brain, we simply love to conceptualise, visualise, design and animate the characters that fill our rich worlds and stories.
+Characterisation, when done right, can be the key to content creation success.
+Here at Nucco, we simply love to conceptualise, visualise, design and animate the characters that fill our rich worlds and stories.
 And now that we’ve spilled the beans, we’d love to see what you come up with!

 Looking to create relatable characters for your brand communications?
 Get in touch with our experts.